-Industrialization and remoteness are both characteristics that we expect to be directly correlated with some concept of economic development.
-However, there were also substantial differences in how agricultural goods were produced, due to differences in climate and transportation possibilities.
-We can distinguish three distinctly different ways of producing food.
+There are several ways in which the predominant way food is produced can affect the distribution of income in a society.
+For the purpose of this analysis, it is convenient to distinguish three distinctly different ways of producing food.
 First, planting and harvesting of crops.
 This can have varying capital intensity, but needs land, which is usually unequally distributed.
 Second, animal husbandry.
 A large number of animals per capita can be an indicator either of high wealth (capital density) or of marginal land requiring animals to be fully utilized.
 Cattle production was frequently market-oriented.
 Butter and cheese could be transported over long distances, and in the 1860s improved communications also made the sale of milk more feasible, at least close to the cities (Try, 1979, p.
 238).
 In summer months, animals grazed on common pastures, and sheep and goats in particular were able to graze on land that was otherwise unsuitable for agriculture.

-Third, and radically different, fishing.
+Third, and radically different, is fishing.
 While some capital (at the very least, a share in a boat) is needed for offshore fishing, we would expect a lower persistence of inequality because of the non-use of land in production.
 Ocean fishing was open to all, and was an important source of food all along the coast.